-Pretreat spots and stains.
+Blankets, electric and woolen Pretreat spots and stains.
 Select water temperature, cycle, and time according to the type of blanket being washed.
 Two rinses may be necessary.
 If manufacturer recommends machine washing: Measure blanket before washing.
 Add mild detergent to washer.
 Fill and agitate briefly to dissolve detergent.
 Stop washer.
 Load blanket evenly around agitator.
 Soak 10 to 15 minutes.
-Set Cycle Control Knob to Drain and Spin.
+4. Set Cycle Control Knob to drain and spin just beyond any dot on the dial.
 Start washer.
 Spin 1 to 2 minutes.
-Fill washer for final rinse.
+5. Fill washer for final rinse.
 Stop washer.
 Allow to soak.
-Set Cycle Control Knob to Drain and Spin.
+Set Cycle Control Knob as you did in Step 4.
 Start washer.
 Allow washer to finish cycle.
-Lay blanket on flat surface and block by gently stretching to original measurement.
+7. Lay blanket on flat surface and block by gently stretching to original measurement.
 Woolens tend to shrink more the first time they are washed.
 This is normal.
-Wash small loads.
-Crowding will cause wrinkling.
-1. Shake or vacuum to remove loose dirt.
+Curtains, drapes, Wash small loads.
+Crowding will cause wrinkling. slipcovers Shake or vacuum to remove loose dirt.
 2. Wash following manufacturer's instructions.
 NOTE: Sun-damaged curtains and draperies will tear whether hand or machine washed.
 Replace slipcovers while still slightly damp.
 They will dry to fit tightly.
-When using chlorine bleach for soaking, add detergent to load.
+Diapers When using chlorine bleach for soaking, add detergent to load.
 Avoid overuse of fabric softeners.
 Absorbency will be reduced.
-1. Rinse immediately.
+Rinse immediately.
 Soak in a solution of lukewarm water and a small amount of detergent until you are ready to wash them.
 You may wish to use bleach or a special soaking product when soaking.
-2. Spin excess water from diapers before washing.
-3. Wash diapers as you would wash white cottons and linens.
-Elastic picks up oil from the body.
+Spin excess water from diapers before washing.
+Wash diapers as you would wash white cottons and linens.
+Elastic, spandex Elastic picks up oil from the body.
 Oil can damage elastic.
 Wash often to help reduce the damage.
 Use warm water and sufficient detergent to remove oils.
-Items will be clearly labeled as flame-retardant.
+Flame-retardant clothing Items will be clearly labeled as flame-retardant.
 Follow manufacturer's instructions to retain flame retardant qualities.

 Fiberglass materials Do not wash fiberglass materials in your washer.
 Glass particles could stick to the next load and cause skin irritation.
 Knits Knits are comfortable to wear because they stretch.
 However, this means that knits are more likely to be stretched and damaged when washed (especially bulky knits).
 Knits made of synthetic fabrics such as polyester, nylon, and acrylic tend to keep their original shape more than a knit made of cotton or ramie.
 1. Close zippers, fasten hooks and eyes to prevent snagging.
 2. Wash small loads to reduce pilling and lint.
 Pillows, stuffed toys Washing feather pillows is not recommended unless they are dryer dried.
-Add detergent, then partially fill washer with water; agitate until detergent is dissolved.
-Place two pillows on opposite sides of the agitator to balance the load.
+1. Add detergent, then partially fill washer with water; agitate until detergent is dissolved.
+2. Place two pillows on opposite sides of the agitator to balance the load.
 3. Allow washer to fill completely and continue through the cycle.
-Stop the washer occasionally to press air from item(s) being washed.
+4. Stop the washer occasionally to press air from item(s) being washed.
 Plastic, rubber items Treat as delicate items.
 Wash in warm water.
 Wash small items in a mesh bag.
 Quilts, bedspreads Do not wash cotton-filled comforters unless they are quilted or stitched; tucked cotton batting tends to slip and become lumpy.
 Scatter rugs Shake or vacuum to remove loose dirt.
 Wash more than one small rug at a time.
 If you wash only one rug, add bath towels to balance the load.
 A larger rug should be distributed around the agitator to balance the load.
 Snowsuits, jackets, etc. Wash only one or two items at a time.
 Load evenly around the agitator.
 Stop the washer occasionally to press air from item(s) being washed.
 Two rinses may be necessary.